daniil-berg/asyncio-taskpool/docs/source/pages/pool.rst

 In general, the act of adding tasks to a pool is non-blocking, no matter which particular methods are used.
 The only notable exception is when a limit on the pool size has been set and there is "not enough room" to add a task.
 In this case, both :py:meth:`SimpleTaskPool.start() <asyncio_taskpool.pool.SimpleTaskPool.start>` and :py:meth:`TaskPool.apply() <asyncio_taskpool.pool.TaskPool.apply>` will block until the desired number of new tasks found room in the pool (either because other tasks have ended or because the pool size was increased).

 :py:meth:`TaskPool.map() <asyncio_taskpool.pool.TaskPool.map>` (and its variants) will **never** block.
+Since it makes use of a "meta-task" under the hood, it will always return immediately.
+However, if the pool was full when it was called, there is **no guarantee** that even a single task has started, when the method returns.
-Since it makes use of "meta-tasks" under the hood, it will always return immediately.
+:py:meth:`TaskPool.map() <asyncio_taskpool.pool.TaskPool.map>` (and its variants) will **never** block.
+Since it makes use of a "meta-task" under the hood, it will always return immediately.
 However, if the pool was full when it was called, there is **no guarantee** that even a single task has started, when the method returns.